Exercise for elderly parents — safe movement that maintains independence

 Safe Options That Work

 Not every kind of exercise works for every older person.
-Your parent might have arthritis, blood pressure concerns, heart conditions, or simply haven't moved much in recent years.
+Your parent might have arthritis, blood pressure concerns, heart conditions, or simply hasn't moved much in recent years.
 The key is finding the form of movement that feels possible and that you can help them sustain.

 Chair exercises are a genuine starting place for someone with significant mobility limitations.
 A person can sit in a sturdy chair and work their legs through a range of motion, lift their arms in patterns that strengthen their shoulders and upper back, do small twists that engage their core.
 These movements seem modest, but they matter.
 A parent who can stand and transfer more easily between chairs, who can reach higher shelves, who can turn to look around more freely, these small capacities add up to independence.
 The power of chair exercises is that they feel safe.
 There's always something to hold.
 There's no risk of falling.
 A parent is more likely to do them regularly if they're not frightening.

 Water therapy offers something walking doesn't: support and resistance without impact.
 When your parent stands in water up to their chest, the water supports about 75 percent of their body weight.
 This means their joints carry less stress.
 Their muscles still work, still grow stronger, but it happens without the pain that land-based exercise might cause.
-For someone with arthritis or joint pain, water exercise can be a door that land-based movement isn't.
+For someone with arthritis or joint pain, water exercise can open a door that land-based movement cannot.
 Many senior centers and YMCAs offer water exercise classes designed specifically for older adults.

 Tai chi is slow, graceful movement done in sequence.
 It improves balance, strengthens the legs, calms the mind.
 It's done standing but can be modified for someone sitting.
 There's something meditative about it that many older people find restorative rather than punishing.